markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Notice how we added a class of `flex-row` to each one of these wrapping `div` elements.
 Why do you think we would give it a name like that?

-The answer is simply because we are applying the same style to a number of different sections and it is a good use-case for having a class that we can reuse as many times as possible&mdash;just like we already have done with `section-title` and `primary-border`!
+The answer is simply because we are applying the same style to a number of different sections and it is a good use-case for having a class that we can reuse as many times as possible&mdash;just like we already have done with the `section-title` and `primary-border` classes!

-Now that the HTML is in place, we can turn our attention to our styles.
+Now that the HTML is in place, we can turn our attention to the CSS.
 Just like we did earlier, we'll start by removing styles:

 - From the `.section-title` CSS rule, remove the declarations for `display`, `padding`, and `margin-bottom`